mancmelou/basis/README.md

 Scarlet
 ==
-Minimalistic web framework like Sinatra, Express or Scalatra running on Servlet
+Minimalistic web framework like Sinatra, Express or Scalatra running on Servlet build to get you started in no time.

 Example app
 --